 What can you learn while comparing two DNA kits on GEDmatch Genesis to assist in your genetic genealogy research?
 Discover the changes that occur when you match cousins of a known common ancestor, a parent-child, and a family with endogamy.

-As genealogists, one of the things we’re research is how people are related to us or related to other people.
+As genealogists, we research how people are related to us or related to other people.
 With DNA, we can actually see how people might be related to us as far as which families or common ancestors without even knowing anything about that other person’s family tree.

 To do this, we need to have some matches that we already know how they’re related to.